-Remember, you are trying to connect - not impress the CEO of Mayo Clinic Research.
+Remember, you are trying to connect - not impress a research team at the Mayo Clinic.
 Make certain your word choice is appropriate and accurate.
 Make sure the word is relatable to the average person.
 If you use a word suggested by Thesaurus, review the definition.
 Use power words (bombastic, shellacking) that make your points memorable.
 Likewise, you should avoid weak ones (really, very).

 Everyone had that class where you learned formal outlines, proper sentence structure and verb agreements.
-You should remember and use those lessons – but with a twist.
+You should remember and use those lessons – but to a degree.
 A blog (again) is a conversation.
 If it reads like a formal “theme”, it might come off as dull.
 Sentence fragments and punctuation for emphasis spice up your points.